akhil27051999/AWS-Infra-with-Terraform-and-CICD-with-Jenkins/modules/docs/ec2.md

 }

 ```
-1. instance_id: The unique ID of the EC2 instance.
+1. `instance_id`: The unique ID of the EC2 instance.
-2. public_ip: The public IPv4 address assigned to the instance.
+2. `public_ip`: The public IPv4 address assigned to the instance.
-3. public_dns: The public DNS name for accessing the instance.
+3. `public_dns`: The public DNS name for accessing the instance.
 4. These outputs are helpful for connecting to the instance or for referencing it in other modules.

+---

-## 3. variables.tf
+### 3. variables.tf

 Defines all the input variables required by this module along with their types and descriptions:

 ```hcl